gauravpcu/vendor-statements/LAMBDA_DEPLOYMENT.md

 - Python 3.9 or 3.10 (same version as your Lambda runtime)
 - pip (Python package installer)
 - Basic understanding of AWS Lambda, API Gateway, and related services
+- AWS S3 bucket (for deploying packages larger than 50MB)

 ## Deployment Steps